MichaelTA0111/ELE3001-FYP-BEng/doc/project-diary.md

 - MA to attempt to set up an IDE on the PC.
 - MA to create another C program to help develop programming skills in that language.
 - MA to investigate the current usability of the DPDK framework on CHERI-enabled architecture.

+### Tuesday 25<sup>th</sup>:
+Progress:
+- MA investigated the Arm Development Studio Morello Edition IDE.
+The software is for use on Linux systems and simulates running on the Morello board, therefore it is not usable for this project.
+- MA completed a beginner Vim tutorial.
+- MA planned and started to implement another C program (PureCap) which uses more advanced C features.

+To do:
+- MA to complete the more advanced C program.

+### Wednesday 26<sup>th</sup>:
+Progress:
+- MA found a list of sample DPDK applications on the official DPDK website.
+- MA continued working on the more advanced C program.

+To do:
+- MA to attempt to compile and run a sample Cheri C/C++ PureCap DPDK application on the Morello board.

+### Friday 28<sup>th</sup>:
+Progress:
+- MA finished the more advanced C program.
+- MA created a git repository on GitLab to push the C program to.

+Blockers:
+- MA attempted to link his EEECS GitLab account with the Morello board via SSH but authentication didn't work.

+To do:
+- MA to try to fix the git connection on the Morello board.
+- MA to push the source code of the C program to the remote GitLab servers.